Data-Science-and-COVID-19/Leveraging-Data-Science-To-Combat-COVID-19-A-Comprehensive-Review/text.md

-***-Please note that This table is being populated.
+***_Please note that This table is being populated.
 If anyone interested for their paper to be included in this community resource, please send us your paper title_.**

 **Review of Text data mining Research**